-As of December 31, 2008, the 1997 Employee Stock Option Plan, the 2000 Stock Incentive Plan (the "2000 Plan") and the 2000 Employee Stock Purchase Plan (the "Purchase Plan") were the only compensation plans under which securities of the Company were authorized for issuance.
+As of December 31, 2010, the Purchase Plan and the 2009 Incentive Plan were the only compensation plans under which securities of the Company were authorized for issuance.
 These plans, including amendments, were approved by our stockholders.
-The following table provides information as of December 31, 2008.
+The Company does not have any equity plans that have not been approved by stockholders.
+The following table provides information as of December 31, 2010 regarding the Company's existing and predecessor plans.